vpetkar/vedxo/README.md

 ## Fonts

-This theme uses Open Sans for headings, Droid Serif for body text and Fira Mono for code.
-They're located in the `source/fonts` directory in `WOFF` and `WOFF2` formats.
+This theme uses Roboto for headings, and Inconsolata for code.
+These are served through Google's CDN, in WOFF2 formats.
+Due to the highly subjective nature of font readability, I'm always open to suggestions and improvements to the font-base.

 ## Problems or Improvements